ohmjs/ohm/doc/contributor-guide.md

 The following scripts are useful when developing the main `ohm-js` package:

-- Use `yarn test` to run the unit tests.
+- Use `pnpm test` to run the unit tests.
-- `yarn run test-watch` re-runs the unit tests every time a file changes.
+- `pnpm run test-watch` re-runs the unit tests every time a file changes.
-- `yarn build` builds `dist/ohm.js` and `dist/ohm.min.js`,
+- `pnpm build` builds `dist/ohm.js` and `dist/ohm.min.js`,
   which are stand-alone bundles that can be included in a webpage.
-- When editing Ohm's own grammar (in `src/ohm-grammar.ohm`), run `yarn run bootstrap` to re-build Ohm and test your changes.
+- When editing Ohm's own grammar (in `src/ohm-grammar.ohm`), run `pnpm run bootstrap` to re-build Ohm and test your changes.

 ## Doing Development